vinceblake/saveTabToBear/README.md

 ![img](https://github.com/vinceblake/saveTabToBear/raw/master/screenshots/alfredVars.png)

-You will need to update these variables for this to work
+You will need to update these variables for this to work.
-* bearDbFile: Where your [Bear notes database](https://bear.app/faq/Where%20are%20Bear's%20notes%20located/) is located.
+* `bearDbFile`: Where your [Bear notes database](https://bear.app/faq/Where%20are%20Bear's%20notes%20located/) is located.
 This will almost certainly be `/Users/[YOUR USERNAME]/Library/Group Containers/9K33E3U3T4.net.shinyfrog.bear/Application Data/database.sqlite`
-* bearNoteID: The unique identifier you copied above.
+* `bearNoteID`: The unique identifier you copied above.
 Just paste it in here.
-* bearNoteTitle: I call it BearMarks.
+* `bearNoteTitle`: I call it BearMarks.
 You can call it whatever you like.
 Just make sure it matches what you created in the Preparation steps.
-* scriptLocation: Wherever you chose to place the onetabtobear.py file.
+* `scriptLocation`: Wherever you chose to place the onetabtobear.py file.
-* xCallApp: Wherever you chose to place the xcall.app directory.
+* `xCallApp`: Wherever you chose to place the xcall.app directory.
 I like having it in my Applications folder, but it can be run from anywhere.